Croissanthology/croissanthology.github.io/_posts/2025-09-08-design-notes.md

 Now onto the actual design!

+## List of future additions

+- Little croissant icon for intralinks
+- Change the font!
+It’s hard to read rn.
+Baskerville or something atm.
+- Footnotes!
+Still!
+Don’t!
+Look!
+Good!
+- Image integration I mean come on
+- Table of contents not perfect yet
+- Thy headings should not copy automatically, do the Gwern spinning link thing
+- Bring back colored links!
+Gray is boring!

 **[^1]: **Or rather, had OpenAI Codex Web code things up while I was taking a stroll, shower, or otherwise not paying attention and occasionally adjusting details on my phone screen.
 One can lead an incredibly satisfying cadence of existence, even at our relatively primitive technological level.